in

 Factors to consider when selecting materials include the intended use of the boat, budget constraints, and personal preferences.
 It is important to assess the specific requirements of your project and choose materials that will meet those needs effectively.
 Additionally, considering factors such as maintenance requirements, availability of materials, and environmental impact can help you make an informed decision.

-See also How to Build a Casting Deck in an Aluminum Boat
+See also How To Build A Boat Cabin

 Understanding the Design and Shape of Your Boat Hull